-Some people call geodes “Thunder Eggs,” and they are found in many areas of the United States.
+Some people call geodes thunder eggs and they are found in many areas of the United States.
 In the Midwest, they are commonly found in stream beds, and in the West they can be found in dry valleys and deserts that are volcanic ash beds.

 The state rock of Iowa is the geode.
 In southeastern Iowa, near the town of Keokuk, is Geode State Park.
-The area within a 70 mile radius of the junction of the Des Moines River and the Mississippi River contains some of the most beautiful and varied geodes anywhere.
+The area within a 70 mile radius of the junction of the Des Moines River and the Mississippi River contains some of the most varied geodes anywhere.
 The crystal geodes from Iowa are sought after by collectors, and they are in museums around the world.
 Keokuk has an annual Geode Fest, which is a great opportunity for new or experienced collectors to meet and rock hunt.
-There are plenty of geodes, from pea-size to more than a foot in diameter.
+You'll find plenty of geodes, from pea-size to more than a foot in diameter.

 The limestone areas of south-central Indiana south of Bloomington are rich with geodes.
 Pick up geodes around the Monroe Reservoir, or go stream hunting along Bear Creek near the town of Trevlac.
 Some streams run through private property, and permission to hunt might be necessary.
-The 200,000-plus acre Hoosier National Forest is in this area, and public rivers and streams that run there are good places to find geodes.
+The 200,000-plus acre Hoosier National Forest is in this area, and public rivers and streams that run there are also good places to find geodes.

 Kentucky is home to great geode sites.
 The Fort Payne and Warsaw-Salem Formations in east-central Kentucky provide good hunting along the creek beds.
 The Green River area in south-central Kentucky also has good findings, and it is known for large geodes measuring two feet in diameter.